JOUR278 Webcast News Production

 Critical Thinking/Problem Solving: Through evaluation of their news stories, students are assessed on their ability to judge the reliability of a variety of sources of information, both live and online.
 Students are also assessed on their ability to overcome obstacles and solve problems in the newsgathering process by finding alternative information sources when the most common sources are unavailable or not adequate.

-Reference, Resource, or Learning Materials to be used by Students:Texts: Instructors must select an introductory text that focuses on the process of reporting, scriptwriting and the shooting and editing of digital video.
+Reference, Resource, or Learning Materials to be used by Student:Texts: Instructors must select an introductory text that focuses on the process of reporting, scriptwriting and the shooting and editing of digital video.
 Other texts may include reference texts selected by the instructor.
 See course format

 Revised / Approved: 7/2010